 The Apple Watch might finally get a feature you can find on even the cheapest of fitness bands – sleep tracking.
-This is according to 9to5Mac who spoke to sources close to the project.

 Essential reading: Ten gadgets for advanced sleep tracking

 To say such functionality is long overdue would be a huge understatement.
 The reason we have not seen sleep tracking yet on the Apple Watch is poor battery life.
 Users are currently forced to recharge their device almost every day and most do this at night.
-It was previously rumoured the feature would land on the 2020 version of the watch.

 Currently, those who want to monitor sleep with their Apple Watch need to rely on one of a host of third-party apps.
 The other options are standalone devices or one of the rival companies’ fitness bands and smartwatches.